 The main reason I think this is because there are a finite number of new buyers per period, and residential developers are not in the business of competing with themselves on price.
 No sane developer floods the market with new housing just because the regulations are changed to allow them to build 100, rather than 50, homes on their lot.
 In fact, they might just build at the same rate on that lot for twice as long before moving to the next location.

-A key confusion in housing supply and zoning discussions is that density limits per lot are interpreted incorrectly as a constraint the rate of new housing supply per period.
-New homes per lot is not the variable of interest in city housing supply.
+A key confusion in housing supply and zoning discussions is that density limits per lot are interpreted incorrectly as a constraint on the rate of new housing supply per period.
+New homes per lot is not the variable of interest when it comes to housing supply.
 New homes per year across all lots in a city is the critical variable.

 Zoning constrains the location of different densities of housing, but not the total rate of supply across all lots in a city.

 In the past, I have tried to dispel some of the key problems with the standard static economic models that conflate the allowable density per lot with the rate of supply.
 This is what I said then about these models